andreobriennz/simple-gulp-setup/README.md

 7. Run 'gulp' in terminal, files should be creasted in assets/dist folder

 Issues:
-- Sometimes issues compiling JavaScript vendor files in node_files
+- Sometimes issues compiling JavaScript vendor files from node_files
-- Doesn't include SASS from all files in array